Subway Tile Backsplash Install

 Install the Grout

 There are lots of options when it comes to grout.
 Sometimes the tile determines the grout (for example, traditional sanded grout can’t be used with glass tile since it’ll scratch and dull the tile surface while installing).
-Sometimes the pattern determines the grout (for example, sanded grout has to be used for grout widths greater than 1/4-in since this requires the extra strength of sand additive).
+Sometimes the pattern determines the grout (for example, unsanded grout has to be used for grout widths 1/16-in or smaller).

 This project used basic Daltile ceramic tile with 1/8-in grout lines, so any grout type could have worked.
 However, going with the least expensive unsanded grout would have been a mistake in this instance.
 The clients were really into cooking and often hosted big dinner parties featuring homeade chili, pasta, and other sauce dishes.
 Therefore, they needed a grout that would resist staining and be super easy to clean.